 The Company generally provides a warranty to its customers that its software will perform substantially in accordance with documented specifications typically for a period of 90 days following delivery of its products.
-The Company also indemnifies certain customers from third-party claims of intellectual property infringement relating to the use of its products.
+The Company also indemnifies certain customers from third-party claims of IP infringement relating to the use of its products.
 Historically, costs related to these guarantees have not been significant.
 The Company is unable to estimate the maximum potential impact of these guarantees on its future results of operations.

-Purchase obligations
+Purchase Obligations

 The Company has purchase obligations with certain suppliers for the purchase of goods and services entered in the ordinary course of business.
-As of December 31, 2022, total outstanding purchase obligations were \$30.4 million, the majority of which due within the next 24 months.
+As of December 31, 2023, total outstanding purchase obligations were \$26.2 million, the majority of which are due within the next 2 years.